 Funding is normally provided by students' employers or through self-funding.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme is timetabled so that you study on a part-time basis, and access to units is modular.

-Postgraduate Diploma and Master's students must take all four core units and two of the optional units (a total of 120 credit points).
+Postgraduate Diploma students must take all four core units and two of the optional units (a total of 120 credit points).
 Visit our programme catalogue for full details of the structure and unit content for our Postgraduate Diploma in Advanced Social Work with Children and Families.

 Credit-only students can undertake any of the units available on the programme.
-This will give students the opportunity to gain academic credits towards their continuing professional development.
-However, if students wish to build up academic credits in order to gain a Postgraduate Certificate or Diploma or MSc, they will need to take careful note of the requirements for these programmes in terms of mandatory and optional units.
+This will give you the opportunity to gain academic credits towards your continuing professional development.
+However, if you want to build up academic credits to work towards a Postgraduate Certificate or Diploma or MSc, you will need to take careful note of the requirements for these programmes in terms of core and optional units.

-There is also a Graduate Certificate in Social Work with Children and Families for potential students without an undergraduate qualification.
+There is also a Graduate Certificate in Social Work with Children and Families for prospective students without an undergraduate qualification.

 As part of the application, you will be asked to submit a personal statement of 550-700 words (300-500 words for those undertaking individual 'credit only' units).

 As this is a practice-focused programme, students are required to be in professional social work practice in the UK in some capacity throughout their time on the programme.